 The episode, “Ending Happy“, originally aired in 2007.
 The story takes place in a bordello where the owner of the bordello has bought out the contract of a hasbeen boxer known as “Happy.”

 Happy’s life is anything but, and he does little to endear himself to anyone, save the bordello owner’s wife.
 The result is that Happy is found floating in the bordello pool, and the crack team of Las Vegas crime scene investigators is dispatched to find the evidence that will lead to an answer as to who killed Happy.

-Early in the investigation the characters of Gil Grissom and Sara Sidle are shown walking from the bordello to the trailer where Happy lived.
+Wo while early in the investigation the characters of Gil Grissom and Sara Sidle are shown walking from the bordello to the trailer where Happy lived while they survey the crime scene, I could not help but notice the crochet scene.
 While Sara wears dark glasses to shield her eyes from the sun, Grissom wears a straw hat that is, as it happens, crocheted.
 Grabbing the Tivo remote, I went back several times to see if I could learn more about how the hat was crocheted and what materials were used to crochet it, but I was not able to ascertain anything else about the construction of the hat.